riastrad/cyberbspace/posts/2018/re-design.md

 Like CSS, JavaScript templating is another area that I do not feel extremely comfortable with.
 I know it’s a critical part to getting things running smoothly with a site generator - but I had no idea where to start.
 Don’t tell the project's maintainers this, but I didn’t put too much consideration into this and ultimately defaulted to [Nunjucks](https://mozilla.github.io/nunjucks/) because that’s what all of the examples in [11ty’s documentation](https://11ty.io/docs/) were written in.

-After starting this my site refactor, I found out about [Moustache](https://mustache.github.io/) and the concept of “logic-less templates”.
-Personally, I found that Nunjuck’s suited my needs and made enough sense once I took the time to read the documentation a bit more closely.
+After starting this my site refactor, I found out about [Mustache](https://mustache.github.io/) and the concept of “logic-less templates”.
+Personally, I found that Nunjucks suited my needs and made enough sense once I took the time to read the documentation a bit more closely.
 So I didn’t investigate, compare, or attempt to rewrite my layout templates after I learned about the other possible solution.
 That being said, no solution is ever final, so re-visiting my approach to templates might be worthwhile if I have time in the future.
 I’ll also note that this is the one area where I don’t feel that I’ve done my homework very well.

 ### 11ty

 Based on my needs an interests, I knew that I didn’t want or need anything more complicated[^3] than a static site generator.
 Selecting a generator actually proved to be one of the harder aspects of the project.
-I’ve had minor brushes with Jekyll in the past, and while I appreciate the lasting contributions it’s made to this area of web development it lacked a certain _je ne sais quoi_ that I was looking for in terms of structure and usability.
+I’ve had minor brushes with Jekyll in the past, and while I appreciate the lasting contributions it’s made to this area of web development, it lacked a certain _je ne sais quoi_ that I was looking for in terms of structure and usability.

 At work I’ve had the pleasure of being able to use the extremely the sleek, and open-sourced [Batfish](https://github.com/mapbox/batfish) library, but I decided against opting for this familiar tool for two reasons.
 First, if you are a barista and you spend all day making espresso, the last thing you want to do when you get some free time is spend it making more espresso.
 I wanted to get a sense of what else was out there and see if there were flexible and (most importantly) _user friendly_ generators gaining traction outside my current circle.